 While living at Tara Mandala as a PIR, you will have access to the full library, which includes hundreds of titles on Buddhism and teaching videos on ritual arts.
-An orientation to the library will be provided, and you are encouraged to utilize it for self-study during your stay.
+An orientation to the library will be provided and you are encouraged to utilize it for self-study during your stay.
 You will also have access to our resident library of videos and instruction guides and other reading material.
 Free access to two of Tara Mandala’s self-paced online courses will also be provided.
 Please note Wifi access at Tara Mandala is available only in the Temple and the Community Building.

 To be considered for this program, a practitioner must:

-- Agree to abide by the Five Precepts throughout the extent of participation in the program (This agreement will be formalized in writing and with official signature).
+- Agree to abide by the Five Precepts throughout the extent of participation in the program.
+(This agreement will be formalized in writing and with official signature.)

 Lodging, Meals, and Accommodation